 Places to swim in Brisbane for teens

 For many Australians and visitors alike, going for a swim on a warm day is essential.
-Cooling off on a warm day does need to be safe and secure, here are some of the best places to go swimming in Brisbane with teenagers.
+Cooling off on a warm day does need to be safe and secure and a swim at a local watering hole is one of the best free activities Brisbane has!
+Here are some of the best places to go swimming in Brisbane with teenagers.

 The Enoggera Reservoir

 The Enoggera Reservoir is a free-swimming spot located about 30 minutes west of Brisbane City.
 This is wild swimming and great for floatation devices, kayaks, and paddleboards.
 Along with a small beach and lots of grassed areas and shaded areas.